cmumford/cmumfordenv/README.md

 This repository contains the standard parts of my home user environment.
 I go back and forth between many computers, at home and work, and use Linux/Mac/Windows.
 This project helps me keep all of my machines in sync, and to have tools that (hopefully) work on all platforms for my common tasks.

+I've tried to keep the shell configurations such that I could use either bash or Zsh interchangeably.
+I'm not a super shell stud so don't trust my configuration too much, but it seems to work for me.
+I'm mostly a Zsh guy so the Bash configuration may have bit rotted somewhat.

 My main utilities are
 -------------------------
 <dl>